gingerbeardman/Piyo/README.md

 - Enjoy

 ###Requirements
-[Google Chrome](http://www.google.com/chrome/) should be installed to /Applications for *Piyo* to work correctly.
+[Google Chrome](http://www.google.com/chrome/) should be installed to `/Applications` for *Piyo* to work correctly.

 ##Background
 *Piyo* is heavilty customised to provide a feature-rich experience.
 It uses custom styles, scripts and extensions to do the dirty work.

-Everything has been configured to a high degree over a long period of time, meaning it should not require you to do anything other than login to the Twitter website and start using it.
+Everything has been configured to a high degree over a long period of time, meaning it should not require you to do anything other than login to the Twitter website to get the most out of it.

 #Features
 You can see how it compares with other Mac OS X Twitter clients in this spreadsheet: [http://bit.ly/mactwitter](http://bit.ly/mactwitter)

-The following changes are supported:
+The following features are supported:

 ##User Styles
 - Standard website displayed in large window